ArnoldDP/ARSE/README.md

 # ARSE

-Welcome to A.R.S.E. or Arnold's Requiem of Sensual Experiences
+Welcome to A.R.S.E.

-The one and only Requiem list featuring OStim (for now)
+A simple Requiem list with blackjack and hookers

 This is a semi-lightweight and gameplay focused list designed to be engaging every step of the way.
 Everything from combat to sleeping has been overhauled and given more depth.